 Edited by Christina Swords, Ph.D.

-This is a review of Biohm (Biohm health), a health and wellness company that supports customer digestive health through a line of products that addresses both bacteria and fungi that live in the digestive tract.
-The microbiome company was founded by Dr. Mahmoud Ghannoum, Ph.D. and his son, Afif Ghannoum, in 2016.
+This is a review of Biohm (Biohm Health), a health and wellness company that supports customer digestive health through a product line that addresses bacteria and fungi that live in the digestive tract.
+Dr. Mahmoud Ghannoum, Ph.D., and his son, Afif Ghannoum, founded the microbiome company in 2016.
 Dr. Ghannoum is a faculty member in the School of Medicine at Case Western Reserve University in Cleveland, OH.

 He has over 40 years of experience in fungus research and has been awarded over $25 million in grant funds from the National Institutes of Health to study fungi.
-He used his NIH funded research and expertise in the role of fungi and digestive plaques to establish Biohm, a company that supports overall wellness through optimizing gut and microbiome health.
+He used his NIH-funded research and expertise in the role of fungi and digestive plaques to establish Biohm, a company that supports overall wellness by optimizing gut and microbiome health.

-The first Biohm probiotic supplement was designed to counter digestive plaque that builds up in the gut.
-Other supplements have been added to their product line, including additional probiotics and prebiotics.
-Biohm also developed a DNA test for digestive system health in which customers can sequence the DNA to identify the bacteria and fungi populating their gut.
-By understanding their balance of the entire microbiome, including fungi, Biohm believes customers can make more targeted decisions when choosing supplements.
+The company designed the first Biohm probiotic supplement to counter digestive plaque that builds up in the gut.
+Other supplements have been added to the product line, including probiotics and prebiotics.
+Biohm also developed a DNA test for digestive system health where customers can sequence DNA to identify the bacteria and fungi populating their gut.
+Biohm believes customers can make more targeted decisions when choosing supplements by understanding the balance of the entire microbiome, including fungi.

 Review of Biohm Science

-The products sold by Biohm aim to improve gut health through balancing the microbiome and the mycobiome in the gut.
+The products sold by Biohm aim to improve gut health by balancing the microbiome and the mycobiome in the gut.
 The human microbiome is composed of all the microorganisms, including bacteria, viruses, and others, that live on or in the human body.
-Beneficial bacterial strains have received particular attention recently as a source of protection against harmful bacteria and necessary for overall gut health.
+Beneficial bacterial strains have received particular attention recently as a source of protection against bad bacteria and are necessary for overall gut health.
 The mycobiome, coined by Biohm founder, Dr. Ghannoum, refers specifically to the collection of fungi in the body.

 When people experience an imbalance of bacteria and fungi in the gut, probiotics may be able to restore beneficial bacteria and improve digestive health.
-However, there is still more research that needs to be done on the exact effectiveness of probiotics.
+However, more research still needs to be done on the exact effectiveness of probiotics.
 Some experts believe that the probiotic effect is less than it is often advertised.
 Additionally, since probiotics are classified as supplements, they are exempt from many regulations and side effects studies instituted by the U.S. Food and Drug Administration.

-Biohm describes itself as “a tremendous breakthrough in probiotics”.
+Biohm describes itself as “a tremendous breakthrough in probiotics.”
 Whereas most probiotics contain good bacteria alone, Biohm promotes bacteria and fungi working together.
-They achieve this goal by introducing good bacteria, good fungi, and other microbial balance ingredients.
+It achieves this goal by introducing good bacteria, good fungi, and other microbial balance ingredients.

 Diet, alcohol use, and stress can all promote a microbial imbalance in the gut and increase the chances of digestive plaque formation.
-Genetics can also play a large role.
+Genetics can also play a signant role.